twr14152/devnet_stuff/README.md

 	- Lightly covered Software Architecture and Design
 	- Functional/NonFunctional Requirements
    	- Micro Services Patterns
-        - Service Oriented Archectures (SOA) service registery
+        - Service Oriented Archectures
+   	    - service registery
 	- Event driven (Pub/Sub, Event streaming)
         - MVC
         - There was alot of info on the SDLC that doesnt map to any one criteria on the BP.